• WORK

 photographers: j.m. monthiers – j.p. crousse

-The project is located at the edge of the Périphérique Boulevard, the beltway that surrounds Paris.
-The building fits into the urban grid of low-rise houses of Malakoff and exploits its diagonal position on behalf of the beltway.
+The project is located at the edge of the Boulevard Périphérique, the beltway that surrounds Paris.
+The building fits into the urban grid of low-rise houses of the Malakoff neighborhood and exploits its diagonal situation from the beltway.
 Two opposite images are revealed to the beltway users: an opaque and vertical shape from the West, a transparent and horizontal shape from the East.
-The simplicity of shapes, the proportions of volumes and a reduced range of materials allow a clear perception of the building from the high-speed circulation of vehicles.
+The simplicity of shapes, the proportions of volumes, and a reduced range of materials allow a clear perception of the building from the high-speed circulation of vehicles.
 Two parallel and shifted volumes ending in slender and vertical blind walls are conceived as monoliths anchored in the beltway embankment.
-Finished with dark Venetian stucco and punctuated by light "beacons", the opaque walls refer to publicity signs along the metropolitan beltway.
+Finished with dark Venetian stucco and signal lights, the opaque walls refer to publicity signs along the metropolitan beltway.

 LA ISLA CLUB HOUSE